khadija20001/alx-system_engineering-devops/0x00-shell_basics/README.md

 #SHELL,BASICS:

-#we should use chmod u+x command to  change these files to executable files.
+#we should use chmod u+x command to  change these scripts to executable files.

 0-current_working_directory- is a script that prints the absolute path name of the current working directory.